maidsafe/rfcs/text/0044-secure-vault-joining/0044-secure-vault-joining.md

 nodes and then join (Y).

 When the group creates a safecoin a node can be selected for promotion.
-All existing counts are zero'd in this case and the process resumes.
+All existing counts are zeroed in this case and the process resumes.

 ####Client

 A client will bootstrap and then join a group exactly the same way a node does.
 When in this group it will connect to at least the `RelayNodes` nodes in the group and send requests through these at random.
 On losing any node the client will re-establish connection to the groups `RelayNode`s again.

 This requires a new RPC, `Get_relays()` that the client can send to group X. Nodes will **not** send IP information of `ManagedNode`s to any client.